bhuisgen/neon-webdocs/docs/neon/index.md

 # Neon

-Neon is an web server dedicated to serve your Javascript web applications.
-Like any other web servers, websites are served to clients but with three major features:
+Neon is an web server dedicated to serve Javascript web applications.
+Like any other web servers, the hosted websites are served to clients but with three major features:

 - it can fetch content from external services